Data & Cohorts

 Step 1 – Data & Cohorts: deciding which cases are in your study

 Section titled “Step 1 – Data & Cohorts: deciding which cases are in your study”Here you decide which patients, slides, or blocks are part of your project and collect all the key information about them in one place.
-In practice this means building a “cohort table” (usually a CSV or spreadsheet) with IDs, diagnoses, outcomes, and any other clinicopathologic variables you care about.
+In practice this means building one or more cohort tables (usually CSVs) with patient IDs, slide IDs, diagnoses, outcomes, and other clinicopathologic variables you care about—backed by a clear folder structure and consistent paths.

 Technical name: Data & Cohorts